Public regularly denied access to police officer videos | WTOP

-IOWA CITY, Iowa (AP) — Police departments routinely withhold videos of officer-involved shootings and other incidents by using a broad exemption to state open records laws, an investigation by The Associated Press has found.
-The…

-IOWA CITY, Iowa (AP) — Police departments routinely withhold videos of officer-involved shootings and other incidents by using a broad exemption to state open records laws, an investigation by The Associated Press has found.
+During the last five years, taxpayers have spent hundreds of millions of dollars to outfit officers’ uniforms and vehicles with cameras and to store the footage they record as evidence.
+Body cameras, in particular, have been touted as a way to increase police transparency by allowing for a neutral view of whether an officer’s actions were justified.
+In reality, the videos can be withheld for months, years or even indefinitely, the AP review found.

+To be sure, some departments voluntarily release videos of high-profile incidents, sometimes within days or weeks.
+They also are forced to share them during civil rights lawsuits or air them when suspects face trial.
+Many also routinely release videos that show officers in a positive light, such as when they rescue people from accidents, fires and other dangers.
+But how requests are handled when they are requested by citizens, reporters and government watchdogs varies widely.

-The AP tested the public’s ability to access police video for Sunshine Week, held annually to mark journalism’s role in promoting government transparency, by filing records requests related to roughly 20 recent incidents in a dozen states.
+The AP tested the public’s ability to access police video for Sunshine Week, an annual celebration of open government, by filing open records requests related to roughly 20 recent use-of-force incidents in a dozen states.

-The requests were met with a series of denials and failed to unearth video of a single incident that had not already been released publicly.
-A few remain pending and some videos could be released in coming months or years once criminal and disciplinary investigations are concluded.
-But by then, the public interest in knowing what happened might have waned significantly.
+They were met with a series of denials and failed to unearth video of a single incident that had not already been released publicly.
+Some videos could be released in coming months or years once criminal and disciplinary investigations are concluded.
+By then, the public interest in knowing what happened may have waned significantly.

 In rejecting or delaying the requests, most law enforcement agencies and prosecutors cited exemptions that allow them to keep records of pending investigations secret.
 One county claimed the exemption would allow it to keep the video of a motorist’s fatal shooting secret forever — even though the investigation has concluded and cleared the deputy involved.

-They released it only after a prosecutor announced in November that the officer did not intend to fire his gun and would not face criminal charges.

-To be sure, some police departments voluntarily release videos of high-profile incidents, sometimes within days or weeks.
-They also are forced to share them during civil rights lawsuits or air them when suspects face trial.

-But critics say the investigations exemption is often misapplied to keep from public view video that might shine an unfavorable light on the actions of officers.
-It’s intended to protect sensitive details that might tip off suspects that they are under scrutiny or alert them to what evidence police have obtained.
+Critics say the exemption is often misapplied to keep from public view video that might shine an unfavorable light on the actions of officers.
+The exemption is intended to protect sensitive details about investigations that might tip off suspects that they are under scrutiny or alert them to what evidence police have obtained.
 But when officers shoot or otherwise use force on suspects, they know their actions are the focus of the investigation and often have access to the videos of the incidents.

-“It is for that reason that the investigative records exemption literally makes no sense and should have no place when it comes to police body camera footage,” said Chad Marlow, an expert on laws governing body cameras at the American Civil Liberties Union.
+“It is for that reason that the investigative records exemption literally makes no sense and should have no place when it comes to police body camera footage.
+It is a square peg in a round hole,” said Chad Marlow, an expert on laws governing body cameras at the American Civil Liberties Union.
 “We didn’t know that would end up being the get-out-of-FOIA free card for police departments, but it has certainly turned into that.”

 Authorities say they have good reason for withholding video during investigations, such as preventing the memories of witnesses from being tainted or sparking protests with an out-of-context snippet of a deadly encounter.
 But the problem, said former federal prosecutor Val Van Brocklin, is that “there is no national standard of when and how this stuff gets released.”